umich-its-networking/git-training-pub/ex-git-basics.md

 Just add your commit message on the first line, then save file and quit your editor.
 Git will ignore anything in this file that starts with a `#` and use the rest for the commit message.
 It will then remove the temp file.

-Add a commit message, like `Added a line to the documentation` to the top of the file, save and quit.
+Add a commit message, like `Add detail to documentation` to the top of the file, save and quit.

+It's important to get into the habit of writing good, succinct commit messages.
+This blog post: [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) (which is worth reading), lists seven rules of a great Git commit message:

+1. Separate subject from body with a blank line
+2. Limit the subject line to 50 characters
+3. Capitalize the subject line
+4. Do not end the subject line with a period
+5. Use the imperative mood in the subject line
+6. Wrap the body at 72 characters
+7. Use the body to explain what and why vs. how [if necessary]

 ## Pushing, again